Bring Junior Achievement To Your Classroom!

 During the Visit

-Your JA Volunteer can take it from here!
-It is always appreciated having you in the classroom during the visit to help provide assistance with handouts or other needs from the students.
+Your JA volunteer can take it from here!
+We’ll just need your assistance with handouts or other needs from the students.

 By the end of the first visit, you will see how the JA experience motivated your students and kept them engaged!
 They also now have a better understanding of why school is important for their future!

 Try These Engaging JA Tools with your Students!

 JA My Way provides tips and tools to put students' careers on the express track.
 They'll take a Personality Quiz then visit My Career to find job matches.
 They'll explore buying a car and saving for college in My Money, create pro resumes at My Resume, and get tips to start a business at My Business!

 Americans owe more than $1.2 trillion in student loan debt.
 This paper, Understanding the Student Loan Explosion, and discussion guide can help your students better understand the issues surrounding student debt and make better informed decisions about paying for higher education.

 Created to help teens, parents, and teachers break down the cost of achieving teen's career goals into easy-to-understand numbers.
 JA Build Your Future explores potential future incomes from a desired career and evaluates the cost of education to help them make informed decisions.